-The young-earth concept – that the earth is less than 10,000 years old – is totally out of synch with modern science due to misunderstanding of the single Hebrew word yō·wm, which is translated 'day' in English translations of the Bible.
+The young-earth concept – that the earth is less than 10,000 years old – is totally out of synch with modern science due to a misunderstanding of the single Hebrew word yō·wm, which is translated 'day' in English translations of the Bible.

 Yō·wm was used in the Hebrew language the same way we use 'day' in our English language.